 The Company's main focus is on materials that enable clean technology, including electric vehicles, power storage, solar and wind power.
 In order to do this sustainably, Avalon designs its operations to minimize environmental impacts and greenhouse gas emissions, while planning for rehabilitation and productive use of the land post closure.
 The Company also now incorporates a staged-development approach to its cleantech materials projects, which involves starting production at a modest scale, to minimize project footprint and potential risks to environment, while also reducing investment risk and creating opportunities for its Indigenous business partners.
-Further, Avalon is a leader in looking at closed mine sites as opportunities to remediate long term environmental liabilities through economic extraction of valuable minerals from waste materials using new technologies.
+Further, Avalon is a leader in promoting the Circular Economy by looking at closed mine sites as opportunities to remediate long term environmental liabilities through economic extraction of valuable minerals from waste materials using new technologies.

 In response to the increasing concern expressed by regulators, insurers, investors, customers and other communities of interest, and building on its historic success in reducing greenhouse gas emissions, Avalon has continued to evaluate the potential to become carbon neutral by 2050.
 In conjunction with climate change risk assessment, Avalon is investigating a range of opportunities and potential barriers to cost effectively achieving this, and is optimistic that a serious and realistic commitment to achieving this goal can be made.
-A University of Toronto Capstone Master's study to assess this potential at Separation Rapids successfully identified an economic path forward to achieve this goal.
-Avalon believes this will give the project a competitive advantage in the ongoing efforts to obtain green investors and government research funding.
+A University of Toronto Capstone Master's study to assess this potential at Separation Rapids successfully identified an economic path forward to achieve this goal at the mine and concentrator site, and will initiate studies for the refinery once more detail is available.
+Avalon believes this will give the project a competitive advantage in the ongoing efforts to obtain ESG investors and government research funding.
 It should also aid in getting government permits, anticipated to take less than a year.